RebornBeat/AEVOR/WHITEPAPER.md

 AEVOR's RDMA-style transport layer represents a revolutionary advancement in blockchain networking that brings data center-grade performance to decentralized systems while maintaining the encryption and privacy protection required for trustworthy blockchain operation.
 Understanding this innovation requires recognizing how traditional blockchain networking creates unnecessary overhead through conservative design approaches that sacrifice performance for simplicity.

-Think of traditional blockchain networking like using traditional postal mail for urgent business communication - it works reliably but creates enormous delays and overhead compared to modern communication methods.
+Think of traditional blockchain networking like using traditional postal mail for urgent business communication.
+It works reliably but creates enormous delays and overhead compared to modern communication methods.
 AEVOR's RDMA-style transport is like implementing a secure, high-speed courier network that maintains package confidentiality while delivering messages orders of magnitude faster than traditional approaches.

 Remote Direct Memory Access technology eliminates networking overhead by enabling network interfaces to access memory buffers directly without involving operating system kernels or application-level copying operations that create latency and reduce throughput.
 Traditional networking requires multiple data copying operations as information moves from network interfaces through operating system buffers to application memory spaces, creating computational overhead and memory pressure that limits networking performance.